 You’d like to consider yourself a life insurance novice.
 You’ve done your research and know the primary factors that underwriters consider when determining your premium: your age, health, family health history, tobacco use, occupation, the policy term and amount.
 So when you confidently send out that application and end up receiving an unfavourable result, just what went wrong?There are so many things that your insurance company will consider when looking at your application (aside from the usual suspects), and it’s good practice to be aware of them so you can exercise precaution.

 E-cigarettes are becoming a popular method that people use to completely kick their smoking habit.
-They are advertised as being healthier than cigarettes, since they release vapour and not nicotine.
+They are advertised as being healthier than cigarettes, since they release vapours from e-liquids such as the Killer Kustard range and produce less harmful chemicals than traditional cigarettes.
 However, as far as your insurance company’s concerned, electronic cigarette users are still classified as smokers.

 This is because of the high risk associated with users of e-cigarettes, as it is an activity similar to smoking.
 Even though there is no smoke released, some e liquid that’s used in e-cigarettes can still contain nicotine.
 This is the dilemma faced by life insurers, who have no way to determine whether an applicant is a smoker or a electronic cigarette user.
 As a result, e-cigarette smokers will be looking at the same high monthly premiums as traditional smokers.

 2. Pilot License